chezetti/ITpark-course/README.md

-# Here you can check smartcontacts for course in ITpark-blockchain
+# Here you can check smartcontracts for course in ITpark-blockchain